Secretary vs Administrative Assistant: What Sets Them Apart?

 Choosing the Right Administrative Assistant for Your Company

 As business owners, you have to select the right administrative assistant to help your company become more efficient.
-Because of this, you should be able to know what the skills they should have to perform well in your organization.
+Therefore, it is essential to understand the skills required for them to perform well in your organisation.

 Being technology-savvy

-Your administrative assistant should know how to use basic software to be able to function efficiently.
-An excellent employee knows that the majority of his or her daily tasks are accomplished via a computer.
-At some point, administrative assistants should also need to learn quickly specific software to do their other jobs.
+Your administrative assistant should be proficient in using basic software function efficiently.
+An excellent employee recognises that most daily tasks are completed using a computer.
+At some point, administrative assistants should also need to learn specific software to do their other jobs.

 Effective written and oral communication

-Administrative assistants, for most of the day, are talking with several people, whether physically or via phones.
+Administrative assistants spend most of their day talking with several people, either in person or over the phone.
 They should have good oral communication so they can convey their thoughts properly.
-At the same time, their writing skills should be as effective as their oral communication since they are creating meeting agendas and drafting memorandum.
+At the same time, their writing skills should be as practical as their oral communication since they are creating meeting agendas and drafting memoranda.
 They are studying well to have excellent grammar and spelling.

 Organization skills

 Administrative assistants are completing a lot of tasks in one day.
-Top officials are expecting their administrative assistants to go about their jobs swimmingly by being organized.
-This means that they have to know how to prioritize the most important office tasks for the day.
+Top officials expect their administrative assistants to perform their jobs smoothly by being organised.
+This means that they have to know how to prioritise the most essential office tasks for the day.

 Are the Roles of Secretary and Administrative Assistant Evolving?